Lunar Meteoritic Impact Search

 briefing in the above-linked conference).

 information about the LADEE mission itself can be obtained from http://www.nasa.gov/mission_pages/LADEE/main/.
-The mission received a 28-day extension which keeps the
+The mission has been extended until April 21, at which

 Recent News and Developments